Skip to content

 • Day 2 — We’ll meet for sunrise then make a few photography stops on our way to breakfast.
 We’ll grab a quick bite and then head back out for more photography.
 The sun skirts the top of the western walls in the winter topped with shorter days, we keep busy photographing until we break for lunch and then, depending on the weather forecast, head to our shooting spot for Horsetail Fall or keep wandering the now less crowded park with our cameras.
 Dinner will be after the falls opportunity ends.

 • Day 3 – We have annual opportunities for rainbows in waterfalls, temporary light on certain foreground subjects, light on various Yosemite landmarks.
 One evening this week we can place the moon on top of Half Dome!
-We might upgrade our Horsetail Fall shot or capture it from different angles if it wasn’t perfect, or we can shoot other sunset compositions (and with two experienced guides, we can accomodate both).
+We might upgrade our Horsetail Fall shot or capture it from different angles if it wasn’t perfect, or we can shoot other sunset compositions (and with two experienced guides, we can accommodate both).
 When the light is right, it’s not like Yosemite Valley has any shortage of spectacular compositions!

 • Day 4 – Similar to Day 3.